Jfrancioso/weather-app/README.md

 **Weather App**
-A weather forecast application built with JSX, Tailwind CSS, and React.
+A weather forecast application built with JSX, TSX, and React.

 ## Installation
 To run the Weather App locally, follow these steps: